 (b) the regulations in force under those Acts.

-[Section 29 amended by No. 32 of 2001 s.
+[Section 29 amended: No. 32 of 2001 s.
 5.]

 30. Application of Commonwealth administrative laws to Competition Code of this jurisdiction

 (1) The Commonwealth administrative laws apply as laws of this jurisdiction to any matter arising in relation to the Competition Code of this jurisdiction as if that Code were a law of the Commonwealth and not a law of this jurisdiction.